Writers’ First Steps (FAQ’s)

 While the writers’ centre occasionally wins grants to invite NT authors to collaborate on an anthology, we do not publish individual manuscripts.

-We do, however, provide a service where we sell the books on behalf of some of our members on the www.ntwriters.com.au website.
-Contact firstname.lastname@example.org for more details or fill out the online form here.
+We do, however, provide a service where we sell completed books on behalf of some of our members on the www.ntwriters.com.au website.
+Contact email@example.com for more details or fill out the online form here.